 The number may be changed by amendment of this bylaw, or by repeal of this bylaw and adoption of a new bylaw, as provided in these bylaws.

-At no times shall there be less than 2/3 of the board members representing Type 1 through 3 licensees.
+At no times shall there be less than one half of the board members representing Type 1 through 3 licensees.

 Section 5.2 Meetings

 The Board of Directors shall meet 4 times per year.